cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 To simplify v2 manifest implementation, v2 manifests will not be compatible with override flags.
-There are numerous options to get similar behavior without requireing override flags, notably variable interpolation or yaml overlays.
+There are numerous options to get similar behavior without requiring override flags, notably variable interpolation or yaml overlays.
 Users who wish to continue using override flags can push apps with no manifests or with v1 manifests.